What is Male-to-Female Sex Reassignment Surgery?

 You need to be of legal age, in good health, and must submit the following requirements before your pre-surgical assessment for SRS MTF

-1. Letter of recommendation from two psychiatrists (one from a psychiatrist in patient’s own locality and one from a Thai psychiatrist) stating the following:
+1. Letter of recommendation from two psychiatrists (one from a psychiatrist in patient’s own locality and two from our psychiatrists) stating the following:

 a.
 Diagnosis of male with Gender Identity Disorder